izdwuut/izdwuut.github.io/content/tutorials/apache-wsgi.md

 sudo apt update && upgrade
 ```

-We are going to need Apache and Python (+ pip, the package manager) on our system.
+We are going to need some packages on our system, most notably Apache and Python.
 Issue the following command to install them:

 ```
 sudo apt-get install apache2 libapache2-mod-wsgi-py3 python3 python3-pip python3-venv git curl